Keyboard shortcuts are, perhaps, one of the Excel topics that virtually any user can (or should) be interested in.

 If you start implementing this knowledge, considering the approach I suggested at the beginning of this blog post, you're like to dramatically reduce your reliance in the mouse while working with Excel.
 This, in turn, will improve your speed and productivity in a consistent manner.

 So go ahead and start (or continue) the process of becoming an Excel keyboard ninja and saving time.
-Just make sure that you invest some of the extra time you’ll save by using keyboard shortcuts to come back and leave a comment below sharing:

 Books And Resources Referenced In This Excel Tutorial